Magdalena "Maggie" Gilkeson

 - Jerk with a Heart of Gold is how she can come off at times, but is a good person at heart, trying to help the other captive women when she can.

-- Tomboy And Girly Girl: Is the Girly Girl who wears a fancy dress while butchering a cow and doesn't care to live on a remote farm.
+- Tomboy and Girly Girl: Is the Girly Girl who wears a fancy dress while butchering a deer and doesn't care to live on a remote farm.

 - Alliterative Name: Both of his names start with B.

-- Beneath the Mask: He thinks that Maggie should show her father more sentiment but does respect her wishes of wanting him gone and maintain a stern mask when dealign with him.
+- Beneath the Mask: He thinks that Maggie should show her father more sentiment but does respect her wishes of wanting him gone and maintains a stern mask when dealing with him.

 - Cruel and Unusual Death: The Apache raiders burn him alive.

-- Decoy Protagonist: He seems to be in a position to join any rescue party, having a strong relationship with Maggie and showing some overtures of cordiality to her father, but then he is killed in th attack..
+- Decoy Protagonist: He seems to be in a position to join any rescue party, having a strong relationship with Maggie and showing some overtures of cordiality to her father, but then he is killed in the attack.